gbeckers/Darr/README.rst

-- Although the data is widely readable by many scientific analysis tools and programming languages, it lacks the ease of 'double-click access' that specific data file formats have.
+- Although the data is widely readable by many scientific analysis tools and programming languages, it lacks the ease of 'double-click access' that specific data file formats may have.
 For example, if your data is a sound recording, saving it in '.wav' format enables you to directly open it in any audio program.
 - To keep things as simple as possible, dArray does not use compression.